elastic/rally/docs/track.rst

 operations
 ..........

-The ``operations`` section contains a list of all operations that are available later when specifying challenges.
+The ``operations`` section contains a list of all operations that are available later when specifying a schedule.
 Operations define the static properties of a request against Elasticsearch whereas the ``schedule`` element defines the dynamic properties (such as the target throughput).

 Each operation consists of the following properties: